arq5x/bedtools2/docs/content/groupby.rst

 ###############
 ``bedtools groupby`` is a useful tool that mimics the "group by" clause in database systems.
-Given a file or stream that is sorted by the appropriate "grouping columns", ``groupby`` will compute summary statistics on another column in the file or stream.
+Given a file or stream that is sorted by the appropriate "grouping columns" (``-g``), ``groupby`` will compute summary statistics on another column (``-c``) in the file or stream.
 This will work with output from all BEDTools as well as any other tab-delimited file or stream.
 As such, this is a generally useful tool for all command-line analyses, not just genomics related research.

 .. note::
     When using ``bedtools groupby``, the input data must be ordered by the same